hamilton-cs/py-simple-audio/docs/functionchecks.rst

 .. _function-checks-ref:

-:mod:`simpleaudio.functionchecks`
+:mod:`simpleaudio-hamilton-cs.functionchecks`
 =================================

-.. module:: simpleaudio.functionchecks
+.. module:: simpleaudio-hamilton-cs.functionchecks
    :synopsis: Provides tests of functionality by playing various test audio clips.

-The :mod:`~simpleaudio.functionchecks` module contains a number of classes that all inherit from :class:`FunctionCheckBase` which provides :meth:`~FunctionCheckBase.run()` class method common toall function checks.
+The :mod:`~simpleaudio-hamilton-cs.functionchecks` module contains a number of classes that all inherit from :class:`FunctionCheckBase` which provides :meth:`~FunctionCheckBase.run()` class method common toall function checks.
 These may be run individually with :meth:`~FunctionCheckBase.run()`